 Putting a check or cash into the offering basket isn’t the only way to make a donation to St. Luke’s.
 There are a variety of options that are especially well-suited for people who don’t often carry cash or a checkbook.
 If you have questions about any of these payment methods, contact Niki at email@example.com or 206.784.3119.

 Electronic auto-payments (also called ACH or Automated Clearing House transfer).
 Sign up with Vanco to have monthly or semi-monthly donations sent from your bank account.
-Registration forms are available on the table in the narthex .
+Contact Niki for a form to get started firstname.lastname@example.org.

 Paypal lets you donate using a credit or debit card.
 Simply click the button below or scan the QR code.
 Please know a 3% fee is charged before the rest goes to St. Luke’s, but donors can choose to cover that fee in addition to the donation amount.